-Reference should also be made to the objectives and policies in Chapter 9 Natural and Cultural Heritage.
+1. Reference should also be made to the objectives and policies in Chapter 9 Natural and Cultural Heritage.

-8.1.2 Objective - Design and amenity
+8.2.2 Objective - Design and amenity and the Meadowlands Exemplar Overlay

 - a.
-An integrated pattern of development and urban form through subdivision and comprehensive development that: - i. provides allotments for the anticipated or existing land uses for the zone; - ii. consolidates development for urban activities; - iii. improves people's connectivity and accessibility to employment, transport, services and community facilities; - iv. improves energy efficiency and provides for renewable energy and use; and - v. enables the recovery of the district.
+An integrated pattern of development and urban form through subdivision and comprehensive development that: - i. provides allotments for the anticipated or existing land uses for the zone; - ii. consolidates development for urban activities; - iii. improves people's connectivity and accessibility to employment, transport, services and community facilities; - iv. improves energy efficiency and provides for renewable energy and use; and - v. enables the recovery of the district. - b.
+A comprehensively planned development in the Meadowlands Exemplar Overlay in the Residential New Neighbourhood (North Halswell) Zone that is environmentally and socially sustainable over the long term.

-8.1.2.1 Policy - Recovery activities
+8.2.2.1 Policy - Recovery activities

 - a.
-Ensure that subdivision processes enable recovery initiatives including by facilitating: - i. subdivision of greenfield and intensification areas; - ii. the issue of fee simple title where the following permitted or approved initiatives occur: - A. conversion of a residential unit into two residential units; - B. conversion of a family flat into a residential unit; - C. replacement of a residential unit with two residential units; - D. comprehensive development using the Enhanced development mechanism; or
+Ensure that subdivision processes enable recovery initiatives including by facilitating: - i. subdivision of greenfield and intensification areas; - ii. the issue of fee simple title where the following permitted or approved initiatives occur: - A. conversion of a residential unit into two residential units; - B. conversion of a family flat into a residential unit; - C. replacement of a residential unit with two residential units; - D. comprehensive development using the Enhanced development mechanism; or - E. comprehensive development using the Community housing redevelopment mechanism;

-- E. comprehensive development using the Community housing redevelopment mechanism; - iii. conversion of the type of tenure from a cross lease or unit title to fee simple; and - iv. subdivision of a cross lease or unit title site arising from the updating of a flat plan or unit plan; - b.
-Recognise that quarrying and other interim activities may be a suitable part of preparing identified greenfields priority areas for urban development, provided that their adverse effects can be adequately mitigated and they do not compromise use of the land for future urban development.
+- iii. conversion of the type of tenure from a cross lease or unit title to fee simple; and - iv. subdivision of a cross lease or unit title site arising from the updating of a flat plan or unit plan; - b.
+Recognise that quarrying and other interim activities may be a suitable part of preparing identified greenfield priority areas for urban development, provided that their adverse effects can be adequately mitigated and they do not compromise use of the land for future urban development.

-8.1.2.2 Policy - Design and amenity / Tohungatanga
+8.2.2.2 Policy - Design and amenity / Tohungatanga

 - a.
-Ensure that subdivision: - i. incorporates the distinctive characteristics of the place's context and setting; - ii. promotes the health and wellbeing of residents and communities; and - iii. provides an opportunity to recognise Ngāi Tahu culture, history and identity associated with specific places, and affirms connections between manawhenua and place, particularly with Sites of Ngāi Tahu Cultural Significance identified in Appendix 9.5.6.
+Ensure that subdivision: - i. incorporates the distinctive characteristics of the place's context and setting; - ii. promotes the health and wellbeing of residents and communities; and - iii. provides an opportunity to recognise Ngāi Tahu culture, history and identity associated with specific places, and affirms connections between manawhenua and place, particularly with sites of Ngāi Tahu cultural significance identified in Appendix 9.5.6.

-8.1.2.3 Policy - Allotments
+8.2.2.3 Policy - Allotments